 This house and others in the second village were sold into private ownership in the late 1990s, following the increased urbanisation of Mount Crosby and the decreased need to house waterworks employees in the area.
-The house was renovated in 2003.
+The house was extended in 2007 and 2013.